formalms/formalms/html/readme.txt

   The procedure may change for you the config.php file (if writable, or require you to download it and upload to the web root folder, if not)

+4.1 Upgrade from version 2.xx

+During upgrade from forma.lms 2.x  to forma.lms 2.2 and later, pay attention to
+a) Template
+   Template 2.0 and 2.1 are not compatible with 2.2
+   During the upgrade the site template is updated to "standard".
+   Minimum template version required (see release notes)

 4.2 Upgrade from version 1.xx

 During upgrade from forma.lms 1.x  to forma.lms 2.xx, pay attention to